Options for Student Loan Forgiveness

 Which Nursing Careers Are Eligible?

 Eligible nursing careers depend on the requirements of the loan forgiveness program.
 You’ll find programs that offer assistance to general nurses as well those working in advanced practice specialties.
-No matter your concentration, make sure your education was from an accredited nursing school and that your license is current and without restriction.
+No matter your concentration, make sure your education was from an accredited nursing school and that your nursing nursing license is current and without restriction.

 It’s key to keep in mind that there’s no guarantee of loan forgiveness.
 So, no matter what nursing career you plan to pursue, take action by doing your research before and during schooling and employment.
 Below are 5 of the most common loan forgiveness programs you’re likely to come across in your research.